-Mould may appear on natural timber surfaces and be more obvious in damp localities, more often than not on the shady side of the home.
+Mould may appear on natural timber surfaces such as pine or cedar cladding and be more obvious in damp locations.
+More often than not this will be on the shady side of the home.
 Regular washing down with Janola and water or Resene Moss & Mould Killer can prevent mould growth.
-Regular application of oil stain will also reduce mould problems.
+Regular application of oil stain will also reduce mould problems on stained surface..